unurgunite/rubocop-sorted_methods_by_call/README.md

 ---

-> **Note**: This gem is now stable and ready for production use!
-The "waterfall" ordering pattern helps create more
-> readable code by ensuring that methods are defined in the order they're conceptually needed.
+> **Note**: This gem implements **true waterfall ordering** that considers the complete call graph across all methods in
+> a scope.
+Methods are ordered so that every callee appears after all of its callers, creating a natural top-down
+> reading flow.